rollins-cms/cms330-spr20/sprint5/network_lab.md

 ```

 Checking for errors is extremely important in network programming when a multitude of things (many of them outside your control!) can go wrong.

+## End of Lab Questions
+2. There are two main classes of servers, iterative and concurrent.
+An iterative server iterates through each client, handling it one at a time.
+In our basic model, the server handles only one client at a time.
+This is a big assumption.
+Given what you now know about threads and processes, how could you modify your server to support multiple clients?
+3. Research, briefly summarize, and contrast a client-server architecture (such as we've explored in this lab) and a peer-to-peer network.
+4. In client-server architectures, we sometimes distinguish between *thin* and *thick* clients.
+Research and summarize the differences and give an example of each.